stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 ## 1. Project Purpose

-Analyzing Adventure Store Marketing Data to identify why there has benn decrease in sales, and help increase sales and customers engagements
+Analyzing Adventure Store Marketing Data to identify why there is decrease in conversion rate, low customer engagements, reduced ROI despite increase in marketing budget; To evaluate the effectiveness of its current strategies, uncover opportunities to optimize their campaign efforts, and provide recommendations to increase conversion rates.

 ## 2. Understanding the Business Problem